BugBustersCommunity/website/.github/PULL_REQUEST_TEMPLATE.md

 -   [ ] I have checked there aren't other open [Pull Requests](https://github.com/BugBustersCommunity/website/pulls) for the same update/change.
 -   [ ] I have made corresponding changes to the documentation.
 -   [ ] I have tested the code before submission.
--   [ ] I have formatted your code .
+-   [ ] I have formatted the code .
 (You can use any html,css beautifier)
 -   [ ] My changes generates no new warnings.
 -   [ ] I'm HSOC22 contributor.
 -   [ ] I have commented my code, particularly in hard-to-understand areas.